Skip to content

 A small removable USB (Universal Serial Bus) device that can connect to any PC/Laptop on the go.

-Comes in a varity of sizes, can easily fit into cunsumer electronics and helps in extending their memory.
+Comes in a varity of sizes, can easily fit into consumer electronics and helps in extending their memory.

 A mass storage device that reads/writes data using electro-magnetic mechanism with one or more rigid rapidly rotating platters coated with magnetic material.

-A mass storage device successor to HDD.
+A mass storage device successto HDD.
 It provides non-stop data storage without using moving parts.

 It is compact in size and has very low power consumption.